Internet Safety and Network Acceptable Use

 Procedures for use

-1. Administrators and teachers may access the Internet for educational or work-related purposes at any time which is not disruptive and does not interfere with the performance of other responsibilities by the employee or other staff members.
+1. Administrators and teachers may access the internet for educational or work-related purposes at any time that is not disruptive and does not interfere with the performance of other responsibilities by the employee or other staff members.

 Rules governing use

-The use of the Internet/Network is a privilege, not a right, and inappropriate use will result in cancelation of Internet/Network privileges.
+The use of the internet/network is a privilege, not a right, and inappropriate use will result in the cancelation of internet/network privileges.
 All staff and students must abide by the generally accepted rules of network etiquette, including, but not limited to, the following:

 1. Be polite.
 Do not be abusive, obscene, inflammatory, or threatening in messages to others.
 Always use appropriate language; profanity, vulgarities, or other inappropriate language is prohibited.

 2. Documents may not include a student's social security number or any other personally identifiable information that may lead to the identity of one's self or others without proper parental consent.
 For example, do not reveal personal home addresses or phone numbers to others.

 3. No student pictures (video or still) or audio clips will be published without written permission from the student's parent or guardian.